iecse/OrderOfChaos_TechTatva2025/19. SpellboardXORduel/SpellboardXORduel.md

 # Spellboard XOR duel (Hard)
 ## Array, Game theory
 -Mahika

-## Problem statement
-You are given an array of integers runes representing the magical runes inscribed on an ancient Spellboard.
-The archmages Gandalf the Grey and Morgana the Enchantress take turns erasing exactly one rune from the Spellboard, with Gandalf starting first.
-If erasing a rune causes the combined magical resonance (the bitwise XOR of all remaining runes) to become 0, then that mage loses immediately, as the spell collapses on them.
-If any mage begins their turn and the combined magical resonance is already 0, then that mage wins instantly, since the spell has aligned in their favor.
-Return true if and only if Gandalf (the first mage) can guarantee victory, assuming both mages play with perfect magical strategy.
+Two kingdoms, Eldoria and Drakoria, are fighting over a magical Spellboard filled with numbers.
+Eldoria always moves first, and then they take turns erasing exactly one number from the board.
+If erasing a number makes the XOR of all the remaining numbers equal to zero, the player who made that move loses immediately.
+On the other hand, if it is the beginning of a player’s turn and the XOR of all numbers is already zero, that player wins instantly without making a move.
+Your task is to determine whether Eldoria, the first kingdom, can always guarantee victory if both kingdoms play with perfect strategy.

 ## Input
 -The first line contains two integers n and m — the number of mages and the number of candidates.